Share this Post

 In this blog post, we’re going to answer all of this (and more.)

-And no matter what your level is (no matter if you’re training for your first trail 5k, or if you’re looking to run a 100 miler) there’s good info in here for you that applies to all trail runners.
+No matter what your level is (no matter if you’re training for your first trail 5k, or if you’re looking to run a 100 miler) there’s good info in here for you that applies to all trail runners.

 The format of this article is a transcript of a podcast episode from our popular trail running podcast “Running Long,” which is hosted by Vert.run coach Francesco Puppi.